How to Gain a Competitive Edge with Generative AI in Energy and Commodities

 Energy and commodities participants can expect accelerated productivity through democratized access to complex digital tools and a rapid iteration cycle to ideate, design, code and communicate.

 The use of large language models can be a powerful differentiator when coupled with proprietary information and connected to existing technology ecosystems.
-While most organizations employ data lakes, predictive analytics and machine learning, GAI adds a powerful interactive layer on the top of this AI tech stack that unlocks value for operations, asset optimization and risk management across energy and commodities sectors.
+While most organizations employ data lakes, predictive analytics and machine learning, generative AI adds a powerful interactive layer on the top of this AI tech stack that unlocks value for operations, asset optimization and risk management across energy and commodities sectors.

 Generative AI paired with existing tools has the potential to unlock new value for energy and commodities organizations in six ways: